klsoundarya/animal-echoes/README.md

 The following technologies were used in this overall project.

 - My project is inspired from [code institute](https://learn.codeinstitute.net/) django blog Walkthrough Project.
+- I used [Canva](https://www.canva.com/) to create the color scheme, readme images collage, favicon image, wireframes.
+Additionally, I used it to resize all images to a consistent size, and also [unsplash](https://unsplash.com/), [freepik](https://www.freepik.com/), [mdbootstrap](https://mdbootstrap.com/), [shutterstock](https://www.shutterstock.com/) and animal audio sounds from [Sound Effect from Pixabay](https://pixabay.com/).
 - [ChatGPT](https://chat.openai.com/), [Grammarly](https://app.grammarly.com/) and a [plagiarism checker](https://www.duplichecker.com/) is used to review the text, code and ensure there were no grammar or spelling mistakes.
-- - [Learn UI Design](https://www.learnui.design/tools/accessible-color-generator.html) [icolorpalette](https://icolorpalette.com/4a536c_ececec_e9fbff_638f91_d7efe7) was used to identify primary colours, compliment and contrast color combination for the website's design.
-- I used [Canva](https://www.canva.com/) to create the color scheme, readme images collage, used videos with graphics, favicon image, wireframes, and background video for the exit section page.
-Additionally, I used it to resize all images to a consistent size, and also used [ai images](https://leonardo.ai/), [unsplash](https://unsplash.com/), [freepik](https://www.freepik.com/), [mdbootstrap](https://mdbootstrap.com/), [shutterstock](https://www.shutterstock.com/) and animal audio sounds from [Sound Effect from Pixabay](https://pixabay.com/).
 - I used [Am I Responsive](https://ui.dev/amiresponsive) design to show my webiste in various screen sizes.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) is been used to check for the bugs
-- I referred to resources such as [stack overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/css/default.asp), [twilio](https://www.twilio.com/en-us/blog/build-contact-form-python-django-twilio-sendgrid) for assistance in understanding code in few places and finding answers to questions relevant to my coding.
+- I referred to resources such as [stack overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/css/default.asp), [twilio](https://www.twilio.com/en-us/blog/build-contact-form-python-django-twilio-sendgrid), [freefrontend](https://freefrontend.dev/) for assistance in understanding code in few places and finding answers to questions relevant to my coding.
 - [Django Docs](https://www.djangoproject.com/), [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) used as the resources.
 - [Visual Studio Code](https://code.visualstudio.com/) used as a remote code editor.
 - [Gitpod Enterprise](https://www.gitpod.io/docs/enterprise) used as a cloud-based IDE for development.